swpecht/swpecht.github.io/docs/_posts/2023-08-14-pass-on-bower-cfr-analysis.md

 ---
 layout: post
-title:  "Pass on a bower lose for an hour, part 2"
+title:  "Euchre wisdom: pass on the bower, lose for an hour?
+Part 2"
 categories: project-log
 ---